 - (b) Committees may receive information, investigate, study and report to the board.
 The board may from time to time define by resolution the areas of oversight of each committee as may be necessary.
-Each committee shall review and make recommendations on the board agenda items falling under its areas of oversight; except that the chair of the board, in consultation with the respective committee chair, may designate any board agenda item for review and recommendation by the Committee of the Full Board. - (c) Committee agendas shall address statutorily mandated motions, items assigned to the committee by the chair of the State Board of Education, or a single item requested by a member of the committee, and items posted at the discretion of the committee chair.
-Committee action items posted under the discretion of the committee chair may be posted as either action or discussion items on the board agenda by the board chair.
-Should it be posted as a discussion item, the board may place the item on a subsequent board agenda by a majority vote. - (d) The Committee of the Full Board shall be composed of all members of the board, and the chair of the board shall be the chair of the Committee of the Full Board. - (e) The Committees on Instruction, School Finance/Permanent School Fund, and School Initiatives shall be composed of five members selected by the officers of the board.
+Each committee shall review and make recommendations on the board agenda items falling under its areas of oversight; except that the chair of the board, in consultation with the respective committee chair, may designate any board agenda item for review and recommendation by the Committee of the Full Board. - (c) The Committee of the Full Board shall be composed of all members of the board, and the chair of the board shall be the chair of the Committee of the Full Board. - (d) The Committees on Instruction, School Finance/Permanent School Fund, and School Initiatives shall be composed of five members selected by the officers of the board.
 Each member will serve on one committee in addition to the Committee of the Full Board.
-The officers of the board shall request in writing the committee choices of the members ranked in order of preference and shall make committee assignments in the public view for terms of two years at the organizational meeting after the qualification of new members as the next order of business following election of board officers and adoption of rules.
+The officers of the board shall request in writing the committee choices of the members ranked in order of preference and shall make committee assignments for terms of two years at the organizational meeting after the qualification of new members as the next order of business following election of board officers and adoption of rules.
 Vacancies shall be filled in a similar fashion.
 In addition to preference, the officers of the board shall also consider seniority (total years of service), ethnicity, gender balance, and relevant qualifications specific to a committee assignment in making committee assignments.
 Each committee shall elect a chair from among its members and the chair may appoint a vice chair.
-An officer of the board is not eligible to serve as the chair of a standing committee. - (f) Ad hoc committees.
-Ad hoc committees (i.e., task forces) shall be constituted from time to time as directed by a vote of the board or by the chair to perform such duties as the board or chair may assign.
-The personnel and length of service of ad hoc committees shall be designated by the chair unless otherwise directed by a vote of the board.
-No action taken by any ad hoc committee shall be final or binding upon the board unless otherwise directed by a vote of the board. - (g) From time to time committees may find it necessary to request legal opinions, comprehensive studies, or reports to be prepared by the staff to aid the committees in their deliberations.
+An officer of the board is not eligible to serve as the chair of a standing committee. - (e) Ad hoc committees.
+Ad hoc committees (i.e., task forces) shall be constituted from time to time as directed by the board or by the chair to perform such duties as the board or chair may assign.
+The personnel and length of service of ad hoc committees shall be designated by the chair unless otherwise directed by the board.
+No action taken by any ad hoc committee shall be final or binding upon the board unless otherwise directed by the board. - (f) From time to time committees may find it necessary to request legal opinions, comprehensive studies, or reports to be prepared by the staff to aid the committees in their deliberations.
 To ensure clarity and coordination, all such requests shall be directed to the commissioner of education and shall be reflected in the minutes of the committee meeting.